thien/spacebodies.cpp/Report/Report.md

 2. __Calibrate Gustafson’s law to your setup and discuss the outcome.
 Take your considerations on the algorithm complexity into account.__

   Gusafson's Law:
   Gustafson estimated the speedup S gained by using N processors (instead of just one) for a task with a serial fractions (which does not benefit from parallelism) as follows:
   S=N+(1-N)s

-    I It depends on whether you fix the problem size.
+   It depends on whether you fix the problem size.
-  I It hence depends on your purpose.
+   It hence depends on your purpose.
-  I It is crucial to clarify assumptions a priori.
+   It is crucial to clarify assumptions a priori.
-  I It is important to be aware of shortcomings.
+   It is important to be aware of shortcomings.

 3. __How does the parallel efficiency change over time if you study a long-running simulation?__